-Some of the advantages of joining an organized wholesale market include: (a) participating in economies of scale relating to generation development; (b) taking advantage of load diversity amongst market participants; (c) minimizing overall quantities of reserves held in the market region; and (d) making available the natural resources of various areas (solar, wind, geothermal) to all participants of the organized wholesale market.
-Realizing these benefits will require sufficient transmission import and export capabilities from Nevada to the overall region served by the wholesale market.
+Some of the advantages of joining an organized wholesale market include, (a) to participate in economies of scale relating to generation development, (b) to take advantage of load diversity amongst market participants, (c) to minimize overall quantities of reserves held in the market region, and (d) to avail the natural resources of various areas (solar, wind, geothermal) to all participants of the organized wholesale market.
+To achieve these benefits, sufficient transmission import and export capabilities from Nevada to the overall region served by the wholesale market.
 The transmission system serving Nevada is electrically connected to all of its surrounding states.
 However, greatest connectivity from an import/export capacity perspective exists with California and Arizona.
-However, greatest connectivity from the deployment of the CAISO organized wholesale market into Nevada; however, development of a Nevada only or deployment of an SPP organized wholesale market could also occur with the adoption of interchange policies between adjacent organized wholesale markets as common in organized wholesale markets serving Midwest, East and Northeast regions of the country.
+This connectivity could support the deployment of the CALISO organized wholesale market into Nevada; however, development of a Nevada only or deployment of an SPP organized wholesale market could also occur with the adoption of interchange policies between adjacent organized wholesale markets as common in organized wholesale markets serving Midwest, East and Northeast regions of the country.

-Currently, transmission import and export capabilities into Nevada are less than NV Energy's existing native load.
+Currently transmission import and export capabilities into Nevada are less than NV Energy's existing native load.
 Southern Nevada import limits are reported at 5,331 MW and northern Nevada import limits are reported at 1,000 MW.
 Increasing transmission import and export limitations is currently a multi-year process involving numerous stakeholders including interconnected transmission owners, regional transmission operators, the Western Electricity Coordinating Council, public utility regulatory bodies, local planning commissions, federal land management agencies, land owners, environmental groups, and citizen groups.
 Until import and export limitations are increased, Nevada based generation serving NV Energy native load is required.